top of page

 Common Deductible Investment Expenses

-• Investment management and advisory fees
+• Investment management and advisory fees (non-registered accounts only)

 • Interest on borrowed money used to earn investment income

-• Certain professional and custodial fees
+• Certain custodial and trustee fees for taxable investment accounts

 6. Reduce Taxes Through Corporate Investing—With Proper Planning